i-abdullahirshad/gamepadscheck/src/content/articles/8000hz-controller-polling.md

 The whole journey from 1000Hz to 8000Hz totals under 1ms.
 The single step from 125Hz to 250Hz beats it four times over.

-This is why the useful advice has not changed.
+This is why the useful advice for finding a [good controller polling rate](/good-controller-polling-rate/) has not changed.
 If you are stuck at 125Hz, moving up matters.
 If you are already at 1000Hz, you have collected nearly everything polling has to give.

 ### **The problem nobody prints on the box**